 In my case, whatever success I have in my music journey, it is the result of hours practicing the guitar, rehearsing with the band, writing music and doing anything to promote it, and on and on.
 That’s a lot of work if you know what I mean.

-Of course, success is subjective.
+Of course, success is subjective or relative.

 Let’s say your version is different: You want to be a successful entrepreneur.

 And just like other pursuits, in order to succeed, you have to work hard — really really hard.